walkerhughes/portfolio/lsi.md

 import numpy as np
 from math import log
 from scipy import sparse
-from sklearn import datasets
-from scipy import linalg as la from collections import Counter from matplotlib import pyplot as plt from scipy.sparse import linalg as spla from sklearn.pipeline import Pipeline
+from scipy import linalg as la from collections import Counter from matplotlib import pyplot as plt from scipy.sparse import linalg as spla
 ```

-Latent Semantic Indexing involves using PCA to reduce the dimensionality of a large corpus of text documents and
-allows us to determine the similarity between two documents' contents.
+Latent Semantic Indexing allows us to study a large corpus of text documents and determine the similarity between two documents' contents.
 We can represent these documents numerically with a bag of words approach.
 We first create an ordered set of vocabulary words used in all the documents we are interested in, then cast each document to a numeric vector where the i-th element in each vector is how many times word i appeared in that document.
 For a set of n documents and vocabulary of m words, this gives us an n x m matrix.

 For a large set of documents and words, this matrix is likely to be both very large and sparse.
 We can use PCA to reduce the dimension of the data, but we don't scale the matrix in order to retain this sparsity.